Systems thinker.

 Eventually, I realized I was ready for something different.
 Something that still honored my strengths (hello, detail-oriented planning and thoughtful communication!) but gave me more flexibility and space.

-I made the leap into virtual assistant work, and over time, built a business supporting academic entrepreneurs.
+I shifted into operations and systems support and, over time, built a business supporting academic entrepreneurs.
 I offer the kind of help that’s hard to find: capable, kind, proactive, and deeply attuned to the unique rhythms of academic work.

-If you’re someone who cares deeply about your work but could use a trusted partner to make the backend feel lighter, you’re in the right place.
+If you’re someone who cares deeply about your work but could use a trusted partner to make the backend of your business feel lighter, you’re in the right place.

 Want to work together?